ArnavS59/se-04-team-09/README.md

 	3.2 File Strucutre

 		Database .sql code is found in the "Database" folder.
-		Database backend & serverside code is found in "Database API" folder, one can find all the functionalities here.
+		Database backend & serverside code is found in "flaskserver" folder, one can find all the functionalities here.
-		Combined project can be found in "flask-server" folder.
-			"flask-server" folder follows the default folder structure of any flask created server.
-			Frontend is found in templates.
-		Different Frontend Templates can be found at "Frontend Templates" Folder.
-		Previous sprint contribution is found in "Sprint 1+2"
 -----------------------------------------------------------------------------------------------------------------------
 4. Worklogs